 - Melt coconut oil, tallow and shea butter over low heat

-- Add hemp, castor and infused olive oil to melted oils
+- Add castor and infused olive oil to melted oils

 - Add essential oil blend (lavender and patchouli essential oil)